 - “Get in” a virtual Audi: In the Design Check department, vehicle models can be viewed realistically and with accurate details in virtual reality (VR) studios before they are ever built.

-- Weatherproof drive system: At the Engine Center, exhaust emissions and fuel consumption are measured under various climatic conditions on roller test rigs.
+- Weatherproof: At the Engine Center, exhaust emissions and fuel consumption are measured under various climatic conditions on roller test rigs.
 Optimal aerodynamics are honed at the Wind Tunnel Center.
 Established in 2010, the Development and Test Center for Electrified Drive Systems features cutting-edge test rigs.